ikolokotronis/WeatherApp/README.md

 ## About The Project

 A JS application that fetches information from a weather API  about current and future weather conditions.

-#### Note
-I used a free api version coming with some limitations in which case I couldn't fetch data for more than a couple days, but the app can be easily upgraded with a key from [weather api](https://www.weatherapi.com/) that allows that.

 <p align="right">(<a href="#top">back to top</a>)</p>